WHO AFRO Region

 Lighting the way to elimination

-Each year, landmarks across WHO regions light up in teal — the colour for cervical cancer elimination — symbolizing collective action, solidarity, and hope.
+This year, landmarks across WHO regions continued to light up in teal — the colour for cervical cancer elimination — symbolizing collective action, solidarity, and hope.

-Kigali Convention Centre in Rwanda illuminated in teal for World Cervical Cancer Elimination Day.
+National Assembly building in Abuja, Nigeria illuminated in teal at night for World Cervical Cancer Elimination Day.

-Kigali Convention Centre illuminated in teal for World Cervical Cancer Elimination Day, Rwanda.
+National Assembly illuminated in teal for World Cervical Cancer Elimination Day, Nigeria.

-Paris City Hall illuminated in teal for World Cervical Cancer Elimination Day, France.
+alácio do Buriti in Brasília, Brazil illuminated in teal at night for World Cervical Cancer Elimination Day

-Niagara Falls at night illuminated in teal to mark World Cervical Cancer Elimination Day.
+Custom House in Dublin, Ireland illuminated in teal at night for World Cervical Cancer Elimination Day.

-Niagara Falls illuminated in teal for World Cervical Cancer Elimination Day, Canada.
+Custom House illuminated in teal for World Cervical Cancer Elimination Day, Ireland.

 Petra’s Treasury lit in green with lanterns in front at night.